pvanallen/esp32-getstarted/docs/servo.md

 my_servo.write_angle(90)
 ```

 -   Note that each servo is different, and may not travel it's entire range with the default values of the Servo object.
 You can experiment by changing the min\_us and max\_us values when you create the Servo object if you use the fuller initialization arguments.
-See the servo.py module source code below for more details.
+See the servo.py module source code below, and [this page](http://techawarey.com/programming/micropython/servo-motor-control-using-micropython/) for more details.

 <!-- -->